-Contributions total approximately 28.5% of an employee’s salary, of which roughly three-quarters is assumed by the employer and the remainder deducted from the employee’s salary.
-That means contributions totalling roughly 20.5% of an employee’s salary must be borne by the employer, while roughly 8% will be deducted from the pay an employee receives.
+Contributions total approximately 28.5% of an employee’s salary, of which roughly three-quarters are assumed by the employer and the remainder is deducted from the employee’s salary.
+That means contributions totaling roughly 20.5% of an employee’s salary must be borne by the employer, while roughly 8% will be deducted from the pay an employee receives.

 Those contributions are broken down as follows:

-Professional risks contributions vary from 0.522% to 6.96% of an employee’s salary, based on the nature of the role being undertaken, and are borne entirely by the employer.
+Professional risk contributions vary from 0.522% to 6.96% of an employee’s salary, based on the nature of the role being undertaken, and are borne entirely by the employer.

 For employees with salaries that exceed 10 minimum monthly salaries (9,085,260 Colombian Pesos per month, or roughly US $2,392.67), employers must pay an additional 9% payroll tax on salary items only.